 One Christmas when I was a child my father brought home a gum bough from the bush as an alternative to the traditional pine tree.
-We all loved it, especially the scent of eucalyptus through the house.
+We all loved it, especially the scent of eucalyptus throughout the house.
 My mother was delighted to have a break from falling pine needles.

-Our ancestors adopted Australian cultural images at Christmas more readily than we do today, although we are doing better lately.
+Our ancestors adopted Australian cultural images at Christmas far more readily than we do today, although we are doing better lately.

 Here is one image I loved.
 No need to cut a tree at all if you have big enough baubles!